OpenARK-Berkeley/DTTDv2-ZED/README.md

 * **toolbox**: package to generate data for model training
 * **tools**: commands for running the pipelines.
 Details in **tools/README.md**.
 * **utils**: utils package

-## What you Need to Collect your own Data
- 1. OptiTrack Motion Capture system with Motive tracking software
-	* This doesn't have to be running on the same computer as the other sensors.
-We will export the tracked poses to a CSV file.
-	* Create a rigid body to track a camera's OptiTrack markers, give the rigid body the same name that is passed into `tools/capture_data.py`
- 2. Microsoft Azure Kinect
-	* We interface with the camera using Microsoft's K4A SDK: https://github.com/microsoft/Azure-Kinect-Sensor-SDK
- 3. iPhone 12 Pro / iPhone 13 (to be released...)
-	* Please build the project in `iphone_app/` in XCode and install on the mobile device.
- 4. ZED 2.0
- 	* Please download [ZED SDK 4.0](https://www.stereolabs.com/developers/release/) and read the [ZED API document](https://github.com/stereolabs/zed-python-api) for environment configuration.

 ## Data Collection Pipeline (for ZED 2.0)
 Link to tutorial video: https://youtu.be/ioKmeriW650.